swtv-kaist/cs458-spring23/clang-api/README.md

 _________
 ### ```SourceLocation getLParenLoc(), SourceLocation getRParenLoc()``` <a name="api8"></a>
 _________
-These functions will return the location of the left and right paranthese if the statement has those.
-Not applicable to all statement, can be used with IfStmt, ForStmt and etc. Usage:
+Return the location of the left and right paranthese if the statement has it.
+They can be used for IfStmt, ForStmt and so on (not  applicable to all types of statements).

+Example:
 ```C++
 bool VisitStmt(Stmt *stmt) {
         if(isa<IfStmt>(stmt)){